-Sometimes a nice package just reaches out and slaps you across the face!
-Such was the case with Variety Coffee’s packaging on display at the 2015 NYC Coffee Festival, during which the Variety crew brewed tasty cups for the masses while showing off their nifty big-city-retro box design.
-From the charming brew diagrams along the side to the Wyckoff Ave Brooklyn triangle graphic, everything about Variety’s design screams “NEW YAWK”.
-We love a nice package with a sense of place.
+Variety Coffee’s new packaging was on display at the 2015 NYC Coffee Festival, during which the Variety crew brewed tasty cups for the masses while showing off their nifty big-city-retro box design.
+From the charming brew diagrams along the side to the Wyckoff Ave Brooklyn triangle graphic, everything about Variety’s design screams “NEW YORK”.
+We love a package with a sense of place.

 As told to Sprudge by Gavin Compton.

 The packaging debuted in mid-summer, after over a year of edits and sourcing of materials and what not.

 We hired a local design hero and regular customer Derrick Holt, he’s done everything from Diner to Pies ‘n’ Thighs.
 It only took seven years of hounding him before he took us on and it was well worth the wait.

 We knew from the start that we wanted to do a box the inspiration started with the ideas of of the 70s rock ‘n’ roll. from their we ended on cigar boxes of that time and took it from there.
 The final product is a li’l locked into a timeless design than specifically 70s.
 The hardest part was coming up with iconography that represented such a vague word as “variety.”

 We tried as hard as possible to not “put a bird on it” or something of the sort.
 We put it aside and focused on other aspects of the design.
 We got on the subject of taste and tongues just seemed even weirder than what we ended up on which is lips, although we don’t use ’em to taste, it’s impossible to drink coffee without ’em.

 What coffee information do you share on the package?
 What’s the motivation behind that?